sosiristseng/blog-hugo-codeit/source/_posts/julia/modules.md

 And then you can: `]add https://github.com/username/Mod1.jl.git`

-It is recommended to use [PkgTemplates.jl](https://github.com/invenia/PkgTemplates.jl) for automated package generation plus unit test and CI/CD pipelines.
+[PkgTemplates.jl](https://github.com/invenia/PkgTemplates.jl) is recommended to generate package with unit tests and CI/CD settings.

 Nonetheless, it's just one step away from proper [registeration](https://github.com/JuliaRegistries/Registrator.jl) to the general Julia registry to used by more people.